elizabethcornick/elizabethcornick.github.io/_pages/teaching.md

 - Introduction to Gender and Sexuality Studies (GSS 202) — Fall 2023
   *Supervised by Dr. Steven Butterman*

-## Workshop

-- **How to Create StoryMaps Using Leaflet and OpenStreetMaps**, University of Miami, 2025
-  Supervised by Dr. Shai Cohen
-  Workshop offered in SPA 310 — Sephardic Literature.
-- **How to Use CollectionBuilder**, University of Miami, 2025
-  Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
-  Workshop offered in the Digital Humanities Interdisciplinary Research Group.
-- **Open-Source StoryMaps using Leaflet and OpenStreetMaps**, University of Miami, 2025
-  Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
-  Workshop offered in the Digital Humanities Interdisciplinary Research Group.
-- **Data Literacy: R Language and Statistics Basics**, University of Miami, 2025
-  Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
-  Workshop offered in the Digital Humanities Interdisciplinary Research Group.
-- **Data Literacy: Understanding Association and Causation in Data**, University of Miami, 2025
-  Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick
-  Workshop offered in the Digital Humanities Interdisciplinary Research Group.
-- **Introduction to Semantic Search with Semantra**, University of Miami, 2024
-  Workshop offered in the Department of Modern Languages and Literatures's Lecture Series
-- **Introduction to Markdown**, University of Miami, 2024
-  Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick and Michael Soriano
-  Workshop offered in the Digital Humanities Interdisciplinary Research Group.
-- **Introduction to GitHub + GitHub Pages**, University of Miami, 2024
-  Supervised by Dr. Susanna Allés-Torrent, co-facilitated with Elizabeth Cornick and Michael Soriano
-  Workshop offered in the Digital Humanities Interdisciplinary Research Group.
-- **Pajubá 101**, University of Miami, 2023
-  Supervised by Dr. Steven Butterman
-  Workshop offered in POR 699 — Topics in Luso-Brazilian Cultures: LGBTQIA+ Brazil.

 ## Course Research Assistant

 **University of Miami**